-This CME webcast was derived from a live symposium at the Florida Society of Dermatology and Dermatologic Surgery 2017 Annual Meeting held in Hollywood, Florida.
+This activity was derived from a live CME series at regional dermatology meetings.
 The expert faculty, Richard Fried, MD, PhD, will explain the mechanisms of action of various emerged and emerging biologic therapies for the treatment of moderate-to-severe psoriasis.
 Recently released clinical trial data, as it relates to patient care, will be reviewed.
-Dr. Fried will also discuss how to engage all members of the interdisciplinary team to create optimal, personalized treatment plans for psoriasis patients.
+Dr. Fried will also discuss how to engage all members of the healthcare team to create optimal, personalized treatment plans for psoriasis patients.
 Upon completion of this educational activity, learners will have a better understanding of newer biologic therapies for the treatment of psoriasis and how to to utilize them to improve patient outcomes.

-Dermatologists, primary care physicians, and other healthcare professionals who care for patients with psoriasis.
+Dermatologists, primary care physicians, nurse practitioners, nurses and other healthcare providers involved in the management of patients with psoriasis.

 - Understand the science of current and emerging biologic therapies for the treatment of moderate-to-severe psoriasis.